The reverse mathematics of the pigeonhole hierarchy: Introduction

 In \Cref{sect:iterated-jump-control}, we present the big picture of the iterated-jump control techniques used to achieve the main theorems.
 In particular, we emphasize the role of the so-called \qt{forcing question} in the preservation of computability-theoretic weakness properties.

 PA degrees play an essential role in computability theory, and are often involved as intermediary objects to obtain a good iterated jump control construc\-tion.
 Let \emph{weak K\"onig's lemma} ($\WKL$) be the problem whose instances are infinite binary trees and whose solutions are paths.
-In \Cref{sect:forcing-trees}, we prove that $\WKL$ preserves hyperimmunity at levels~$\NN$, that is, at every level of the arithmetic hierarchy simultaneously.
+In \Cref{sect:forcing-trees}, we prove that $\WKL$ preserves hyperimmunity at every level of the arithmetic hierarchy simultaneously, that is, if the considered functions are $\emptyset^{(n)}$-hyperimmune, they will remain $G^{(n)}$-hyperimmune, where $G$ is the generic object.
 This both serves as a gentle example to iterated-jump control and a preliminary construction necessary to prove our main theorems.

 Solutions to combinatorial theorems from Ramsey theory are often constructed using variants of Mathias forcing.
 However, Mathias forcing does not behave well with respect to iterated-jump control.
 In \Cref{sect:largeness}, we introduce the fundamental concepts of largeness, partition regularity, minimal and cohesive class, which enable to define a refinement of Mathias forcing with the appropriate iterated-jump control.
 Then, in \Cref{core-forcing}, we introduce the common combinatorial core of all the notions of forcing used in this article.